(Last Updated on : 04/07/2017)

-Cattle are an asset to small and minor farmers, who supplement their farm revenue through the milk they generate.
-The Indian cattle species are known for their toughness and immunity towards tropical diseases.
-They are therefore in great demand, internationally.
-Extra endeavours are being taken to improve cattle breed, primarily for yielding more milk.
-Embryo transfer technology is now being applied in an extensive way.
-Artificial insemination centres have been established all over the country.
-With 205 million cattle India alone accounts for 1/6th of the world's total cattle population.
-And 84 million buffaloes in India constitute 55% of the world's total number of buffaloes, as per the 1992 animal census.
-In 1951, their figure was 155 million cattle and 43 million buffaloes.
-Milk production was 17 million tonnes in 1950.
-It had risen to 71 million tonnes by 1997.
-India stands 2nd in the world, next only to the U.S.A.
-Within a short period of time, it will overtake U.S.A. in milk production.
+Cattle are domesticated hoofed animals.
+They are assets to small and minor farmers.
+Cattle help farmers to earn farm revenue through the milk they generate.
+Indian cattle species (like cows, bulls and oxen) are known for their toughness and immunity towards tropical diseases.
+Cows and buffaloes provide milk.
+Cattle are in great demand, internationally which have encouraged steps to improve cattle breed.
+For yielding more milk, embryo transfer technology is being applied in an extensive way.
+Also, artificial insemination centers have been established all over the country.
+In 1951, there were about 155 million cattle and 43 million buffaloes in India.
+With about 205 million cattle, India alone accounts for one sixth of the world's total cattle population.
+With about 84 million buffaloes, India accounts for about 55 percent of the world's total number of buffaloes, as per the 1992 animal census.
+In 1950, milk production was about 17 million tones, which increased to 71 million tonnes by 1997.
+India ranks second in the world in milk production, next to U.S.A.

-Uttar Pradesh stands as the leader in cattle rearing, and is toed closely by Madhya Pradesh.
-The states of Bihar
+Uttar Pradesh is the leader in cattle rearing and is followed by the Indian states

 and Andhra Pradesh

 .
-From its breeds, Surti and Murrah buffaloes from Gujarat and Punjab respectively are well-known.
+Surti and Murrah buffaloes from Gujarat and Punjab respectively, are well-known in India.
 The kankrej variety of cattle dates back to the Mohenjodaro

 days.
-The other breeds include Sahiwal and Nagora from Haryana and Rajasthan and Halliker and Khillar from the south.
+Other breeds of cattle include Sahiwal and Nagora from Haryana and Rajasthan and Halliker and Khillar from south India

 .
-But sheep with delicate quality wool are reared in western Himalayas, i.e. in the states of Jammu and Kashmir and Himachal Pradesh
+But sheep with delicate quality wool are reared in western Himalayas

-Known as "poor man's cow", goats are more plentiful in India, particularly in Bihar, Rajasthan and Madhya Pradesh.
-They account for 1/6th of the world's total count.
+Goats, also known as a poor man's cow are found in abundance in India.
+More specifically, they are found in Bihar, Rajasthan and Madhya Pradesh.
+They account for one sixth of the world's total goat count.

-India's percentage of horses, ponies and mules is quite low, just 2% of the world's total.
-Camels and yaks are the other domestic animals in India.
+India has about 2 percent of the world's total population of horses, ponies and mules.
+Camels and yaks are other domestic animals in India.